Russell Kirsch: Personal life and death

+Kirsch died on August 11, 2020, at his home in Portland at age 91.
+Kirsch's cause of death was frontotemporal dementia, a form of Alzheimer's disease, according to his son Walden.

 Accomplishments

 In 2003 Kirsch's scanned picture of his son was named by Life magazine one of the "100 Photographs That Changed the World" due to its importance in the development of digital photography.
 The original image is in the Portland Art Museum.
 Although Kirsch did not work for NASA, his invention led to technology crucial to space exploration, including the Apollo Moon landing.
 Medical advancements such as Sir Godfrey Hounsfield’s CAT scan can also be attributed to Kirsch's research.